MicrosoftDocs/VBA-Docs/api/Access.ComboBox.ColumnWidths.md

 ## Example

-The following example show how to create a combo box that is bound to one column while displaying another.
+The following example shows how to create a combo box that is bound to one column while displaying another.
 Setting the  **ColumnCount** property to 2 specifies that the **cboDept** combo box will display the first two columns of the data source specified by the **RowSource** property.
 Setting the **BoundColumn** property to 1 specifies that the value stored in the first column will be returned when you inspect the value of the combo box.

 The  **ColumnWidths** property specifies the width of the two columns.
 By setting the width of the first column to **0in.**, the first column is not displayed in the combo box.